johnlspouge/Asymptotic-and-Regime-Regression-Program-ARRP/README.md

 ARRP applies robust regression twice during its run:
       * to provide an initial approximation with Ramsay’s function (with `‘a’` = 0.3),
       * then, to do a robust regression with Andrews' function (with the actual input parameter `‘a’`).
-* `-regression weighted`: the asymptotic regression includes all points, making the asymptotic regression equivalent to a weighted least-squares regression.
+* `-regression weighted`: the regime regression includes all points, making the regime regression equivalent to a weighted least-squares regression.
 ---
 ### The Format of an Input File
 <pre>